4EyesMarcus/DevBot/README.md

 The bot will automatically detect and handle messages containing profanity.
 Offenses are tracked and timeouts or bans are applied based on the number of offenses.
 To reset warnings for a specified member, use the /resetwarnings command.
 By default, the command resets warnings for the command user.
 To open a support ticket, use the /ticket command.
 Staff can close tickets using the /close command.

 Code:

 The main code for the bot is in bot.py.
 The check_message function checks each message for profanity and handles it appropriately.
 The resetwarnings function is a slash command that resets warnings for a specified member.
 The Ticket class in tickets.py handles the ticket system and includes methods for opening and closing tickets.

+In addition, the bot includes the following commands:

+/help - displays all the available commands
+/ban - bans a member of the discord
+/kick - Kicks a member from the discord
+/unban - Unbans a member that was banned
+/purge - Delete a specified number of messages
+/mute - mute a specific member in discord
+/unmute - unmute a specific member in discord /list_banned - List all profanity words /list_whitelisted - List all whitelisted words /add_word - Add a custom word to the profanity list /remove_word - Remove your custom word from profanity list /whitelist - remove or add words to the whitelist /newticket - Makes a new ticket under category ticket !close - Closes the ticket (Only creator of the ticket can close) /support_roles - View the support roles for your discord /add_support_role - Add a support role for your discord /remove_support_role - Remove a support role from your discord /set_logging_channel - Set the channel where all ticket logs will go